TosbackCgusBridge-Bot/CGUs-versions/Hsbc/Privacy Policy.md

 Alt+0 to show this section, Tab to navigate forward, Shift+Tab key to navigate backward, Enter to access link, and Esc to reset

 We use cookies to give you the best experience on our website.
 By continuing to browse the site, you are agreeing to our use of cookies.
 You can change your cookie settings at any time but if you do, you may lose some functionality.
-More information can be found in our Privacy policy and Cookie policy.
+More information can be found in our Terms and Conditions and Cookie policy.

 Close Press tab key to access skip links section.
 Press Alt+0 to access it anytime.
 Search Menu